celzero/docs/docs/proxy/wireguard.md

+---
+title: WireGuard
+---

-## Adding a WireGuard Configuration to Rethink DNS + Firewall + VPN App
+### Adding a WireGuard Configuration to Rethink DNS + Firewall + VPN App

 This guide will walk you through the steps to add a WireGuard configuration to the Rethink DNS + Firewall + VPN app.